Can General Motors Company (GM) Remain Competitive?

 GM’s Market Performance

-GM stocks went down by -2.10% for the week, with a monthly drop of -18.16% and a quarterly performance of -30.38%, while its annual performance rate touched -29.95%.
-The volatility ratio for the week stands at 4.13% while the volatility levels for the past 30 days are set at 3.89% for General Motors Company.
-The simple moving average for the period of the last 20 days is -9.86% for GM stocks with a simple moving average of -25.16% for the last 200 days.
+GM stocks went up by 7.97% for the week, with a monthly drop of -11.12% and a quarterly performance of -23.24%, while its annual performance rate touched -25.08%.
+The volatility ratio for the week stands at 4.04% while the volatility levels for the past 30 days are set at 4.06% for General Motors Company.
+The simple moving average for the period of the last 20 days is 1.25% for GM stocks with a simple moving average of -18.58% for the last 200 days.

 Analysts’ Opinion of GM